kubeflow/website/content/docs/components/hyperparameter-tuning/hyperparameter.md

 ## Next steps

-For details of how to define your experiment, see the guide to [defining an experiment](/docs/components/hyperparameter-tuning/experiment/).
+For details of how to define your experiment, see the guide to [running an experiment](/docs/components/hyperparameter-tuning/experiment/).